conceptofproof/conceptofproof.github.io/_posts/2017-04-13-bctf17-overwatch.md

 {% endhighlight %}

 ## Intro
-**Overwatch** was a 909 point exploitation challenge in **BCTF 2017 Quals** that was released a little after the halfway point in the competition.
+**Overwatch** was a 909 point exploitation challenge in **BCTF 2017** that was released a little after the halfway point in the competition.
 It required the use of multiple heap exploitation techniques and was solved by only 3 teams.
 Unfortunately, we did not look at this challenge until late in the game and were unable to finish our exploit in time.
 It was only after the CTF ended that I managed to solve this with the help of [brieflyx](http://brieflyx.me/) who gave me some additional guidance on how to get the leak and re-affirmed some of the ideas I had come up with for my exploit plan.
 Although I didn't solve this challenge until after the CTF finished, I thought it'd still be worth it to do a write-up because the way to get the leak is actually pretty neat and demonstrates several heap exploitation techniques that I've been meaning to write about for a while.
 So without further ado, __let's get started!__